Buying Guides

 Buying a car seat

 Looking for a car seat that’s the right fit for your child?
-Your child’s weight or height, not age, is the key factor when deciding which car seat is suitable and safe.
+Your child’s height, not age, is the key factor when deciding which car seat is suitable and safe.

 By law, all children under 135cm tall or under 12 years of age must have their own car seat.
-All the car seats in our range are designed to give your child the best possible protection and meet the current safety regulations as set out in R44.04 and R129.
+All the car seats in our range are designed to give your child the best possible protection and meet the criteria set out in the R129 (iSize) safety regulation.

-It’s recommended that a child continues to use a rear-facing car seat until they are at least 15 months old (this is mandatory if you select a R129 car seat).
+It’s recommended that a child continues to use a rear-facing car seat until they are at least 15 months old and this is mandatory when buying an R129 (iSize) car seat from our range.
 This is because a child’s body below this age is particularly vulnerable to forceful impacts and a rear-facing seat will provide additional protection.

 Shop car seats here